fbpx

 Vishing

 Another type of phishing is called “vishing” and the V is for VoIP.
 Scammers are using Voice over IP (VoIP) phones to connect their digital scams to phone numbers they control.
-Scammers have posed as banks and sent emails to the bank’s customers asking them to call a phone number to discuss their account.
+Scammers pose as banks and send emails to the bank’s customers asking them to call a phone number to discuss their accounts.

 Phone fraud, typically known as vishing (phishing that happens through a phone call), can be just as deceptive and damaging as email or text fraud.
 A criminal calls and poses as a legitimate bank or trusted financial service to notify you of a non-existent alert or some sort of urgent matter as a way to trick you.

-In some variations, scammers will use specialized technology to clone a financial institution’s number so it appears on the victim’s caller ID as the company’s correct contact number.
-Then, when you answer the call, they often pose as a “trusted employee” in order to persuade you to disclose sensitive financial and personal details.
+In some variations, scammers use specialized technology to clone a financial institution’s number to appear on the victim’s caller ID as the company’s correct contact number.
+Then, when you answer the call, they often pose as a “trusted employee” to persuade you to disclose sensitive financial and personal details.

-The best advice to beat the scam is simple – never assume that someone is who they say they are just by the number displayed on your phone.
-Always be suspicious if you’re asked for your four-digit PIN, personal information, or passwords.
-Remember, your bank will never call and ask you to do any of these things.
+The best advice to beat the scam is simple: Never assume that someone is who they say they are just by the number displayed on your phone.
+Always be suspicious if asked for your four-digit PIN on your debit/credit cards, personal or account information, a one-time code, login information, or passwords.
+Remember, your financial institution should never call and ask you for these things.
+When in doubt, hang up and call your financial institution directly.

 Smishing